DayanShay/swagger-api-testing/README.md

 At BookStoreApi folder  you will find:

-1.BookStoreTests - contain the pytest sqript testing for the api
+1.BookStoreTests - contain the pytest script testing for the api

 https://github.com/DayanShay/swagger-api-testing/tree/bookstore/BookStoreApi/BookStoreTests